mpbsd/arch/README.md

 4. Burn the ISO into a USB stick (be careful with this one):

     ```shell
-    $ sudo dd if=archlinux.iso of=/dev/sdx bs=4M conv=fsync oflag=direct status=progress
+    $ sudo dd if=archlinux.iso of=/dev/sdX bs=4M conv=fsync oflag=direct status=progress
     ```

 5. Reboot the machine and enter the installer.

-6. Adjust the terminal fonts:
+6. This step is optional.
+Arch is intended to be installed from the command line.
+So, maybe it's a good idea to adjust the terminal fonts to be easier on your eyes:

     ```shell
     # fontset ter-u28n
     ```

-7. Adjust the keyboard layout with the `loadkeys` command.
+7. Again, an option step.
+Adjust the keyboard layout with the help of the `loadkeys` command.

 8. Take a look at network interfaces: